Skip to main content

 FACT-CHECKEDLast reviewed May 2026 by Canine Cab.
 We update this guide when operator pricing or airline policies change.

 Pet transport from the US to Spain costs $1,800–$3,500 for a typical dog or cat by air cargo, with the lowest end requiring an EU-compliant pet passport, a 21-day rabies vaccination wait, and a USDA-endorsed health certificate issued within 10 days of travel.
-Spain is one of the more pet-friendly EU destinations — no quarantine for compliant pets, in-cabin allowed on multiple carriers, and consistent customs processing.
+Spain is one of the more pet-friendly EU destinations.
+There is no quarantine for compliant pets, in-cabin travel is allowed on multiple carriers, and customs processing is consistent.

 Pet transport to Spain: cost summary